 Hygiene and Safety Considerations

-- Safe Environment: Maintaining a safe environment in a restaurant means keeping floors clean and dry to prevent slips, falls, and other accidents.
-Regular cleaning and deep cleaning help ensure a safe environment, minimizing the risk of slips, falls, and cross-contamination.
-Using cleaning agents that are specifically designed to remove grease, food particles, and spills is a key factor in reducing accidents in the kitchen and dining areas.
+- Safe Environment: Maintaining a secure environment in a restaurant means keeping floors clean and dry to prevent slips, falls, and other accidents.
+Regular and deep cleaning helps ensure a safe environment, minimizing the risk of slips, falls, and cross-contamination.
+Using cleaning agents specifically designed to remove grease, food particles, and spills is key to reducing accidents in the kitchen and dining areas.

-- Routine Maintenance: Floors are breeding grounds for bacteria if left unclean.
+- Routine Maintenance: If left unclean, floors are breeding grounds for bacteria.
 Routine maintenance and using the right cleaning chemicals are critical for hygiene in food preparation areas and the dining space.
-Cleaning protocols should include regular cleaning schedules, ensuring that the right types of cleaners are used for the specific types of soils that accumulate.
+Cleaning protocols should include regular cleaning schedules, ensuring that the right cleaners are used for the specific types of soils that accumulate.

 Impact on Customer Experience